almereyda/awesome-starred/README.md

 - [mimorisuzuko/chain](https://github.com/mimorisuzuko/chain) - A New Visual Programming Environment to Build JavaScript By Linking Blocks
 - [meemoo/meemooapp](https://github.com/meemoo/meemooapp) - Creative apps to use, build, share, and hack in the browser.
 - [jagenjo/litegraph.js](https://github.com/jagenjo/litegraph.js) - A graph node engine and editor written in Javascript similar to PD or UDK Blueprints, comes with its own editor in HTML5 Canvas2D.
 The engine can run client side or server side using Node.
 It allows to export graphs as JSONs to be included in applications independently.
-- [tabatkins/railroad-diagrams](https://github.com/tabatkins/railroad-diagrams) - :steam_locomotive: A small JS+SVG library for drawing railroad syntax diagrams, like on JSON.org.
-Now with a Python port!
 - [otm/networkmap.js](https://github.com/otm/networkmap.js) - A network weathermap written in Javascript and SVG with editing capabilities.
 - [geekplux/markvis](https://github.com/geekplux/markvis) - make visualization in markdown. 📊📈
 - [yasumichi/seapig](https://github.com/yasumichi/seapig) - SeaPig is converter from markdown to html with marked.js and highlight.js.